ramyabygari/ramyabygari.github.io/_pages/about.md

 # About Me

-My academic and professional journey has revolved around my fervent interest in designing and building robust distributed systems, versatile general-purpose computing solutions, and efficient storage systems.
-I am pursuing a Master of Science degree in Computer Science at the University of Illinois Urbana-Champaign, with a strong focus on Distributed Systems, Cloud Storage Systems, and Fault-Tolerant Consistent DataCenter Systems.
-Simultaneously, my independent research has been dedicated to advancing distributed systems, particularly in the context of Graph Neural Networks (GNNs), reflecting my commitment to exploring these dynamic fields.
+I am pursuing a Master of Science degree in Computer Science at the University of Illinois Urbana-Champaign, with a focus on Distributed Systems, Cloud Storage Systems.

-Outside of academia, my internship experience at Omnistrate was instrumental in honing my practical skills.
+Outside of academia, my internship experience at Omnistrate.
 There, I engineered a dynamic horizontal autoscaling feature capable of adaptively managing CPU and memory allocation to optimize resource utilization and scalability in multi-tenant environments.
 This feature accommodated a diverse range of applications, from multiple writers to coupled/serverless architectures, and stateless/stateful apps.

-During my two-year tenure as a Software Engineer at Razorpay [1], I further solidified my ability to tackle real-world challenges.
-I led a transformative initiative that evolved a conventional batch processing system into a scalable stream processing ML system powered by Spark and Kafka.
+During my two-year tenure as a Software Engineer at Razorpay [1], I led an initiative that evolved a conventional batch processing system into a scalable stream processing ML system powered by Spark and Kafka.
 Furthermore, I built a pipeline to scale the transactions to be handled from 0.5 million to a million transactions per second, thereby significantly improving Razorpay’s revenue.The result was not only enhanced success rates and user engagement but also a significant reduction in product gaps, underscoring my ability to address tangible real-world challenges in general-purpose computing and data processing.

-My experiences at Omnistrate and Razorpay also underscore the critical role of storage systems in supporting data-intensive applications.
-These insights from the professional realm seamlessly complement my academic pursuits and resonate with my commitment to innovating within the domains of distributed systems and storage solutions.
-My passion for innovation finds expression in my personal projects, with the ongoing "Distributed Serverless GNN Training Framework System" as a prime example.
-This project harnesses the power of serverless computing to adeptly tackle issues associated with memory constraints and the exorbitant costs linked to GPUs in GNN training.
-Furthermore, my active contributions to projects like "Exploiting Nil Externality in message queues" and "Syros - Read Optimized Consensus Protocol" serve as vivid demonstrations of my unwavering dedication to pushing the boundaries of technological solutions within the dynamic realm of distributed systems.

-In summary, my overarching career goal is to continue contributing my skills and fervor to the design and development of cutting-edge distributed systems, versatile storage solutions, and high-performance general-purpose computing solutions, solving challenging problems related to scalability, consensus, storage, memory, and fault tolerance.
-These areas closely align with my core interests and areas of expertise.

 I like gardening in my free time!
 A few roses below :)